-Many homes built between 1950 and 1990 were designed to include “popcorn” or more precisely, stucco ceilings and stucco walls.
-Stucco was favored because of its ability to hide flaws and because of its bright white appearance.
+Many homes built between 1950 and 1990 were designed to include “popcorn,” or more precisely, stucco ceilings and stucco walls.
+Stucco was favoured because of its ability to hide flaws and because of its bright white appearance.

-Here are some tips for painting stucco ceilings in the case that you do not want to have the stucco removed.
+Here are some tips for painting stucco ceilings in case you do not want to have the stucco removed.

-Stucco originally was created with asbestos fibers to create the special texture but was banned in 1978 after many people reported illness.
-In homes built prior to 1980, we strongly advise to hire professional painters to remove your stucco as there may be remnants of the asbestos materials present.
+Stucco originally was created with asbestos fibres to create a special texture but was banned in 1978 after many people reported illness.
+In homes built prior to 1980, we strongly advise hiring professional painters to remove your stucco as there may be remnants of the asbestos materials present.

 Home Painters Toronto Tip:

-First to seal the primer, it is highly recommended you use either a low odor oil primer or a waterborne primer made for ceilings.
+First, to seal the primer, it is highly recommended you use either a low-odour oil primer or a waterborne primer made for ceilings.
 If you use a typical latex primer, this can ruin the ceiling and cause the stucco to come off the ceiling

 Also, we recommend ALWAYS doing at least 1 coat of primer before any interior painting of the ceiling.
-For stucco that is yellowed, smoke stained, water stained, or has not been painted in several years, sometimes even 2 layers of primer is necessary to seal all the cracks and crevices.
+For stucco that is yellowed, smoke-stained, water stained, or has not been painted in several years, sometimes even 2 layers of primer are necessary to seal all the cracks and crevices.